Top Projects on Polkadot that will rock in 2021

 Homa liquidity protocol makes a true revolution because it enables earning from token staking, while not limiting its utilization within the network.
 Homa Protocol also allows usage of L-DOTs as collateral for Honzal stablecoins.
 Such manipulations “release” the liquidity and make additional rewarding possible by investing in various DeFi dapps.

-Moonbeam is an Ethereum-compatible platform for smart contract deployment.
+Moonbeam is another successful Polkadot project, an Ethereum-compatible platform for smart contract deployment.
 Along with connection to Polkadot, it will provide its users the bridge to a well-known and convenient toolkit of Ethereum system.
 Moonbeam also runs its own utility token called Glimmer (GLMR) which is used to pay transaction fees and smart contracts’ execution.

 Moonbeam stays for convenient and developer-oriented blockchain in premier.
 While providing a choss-chain smart contract ability, Moonbeam may help to extend existing workloads and dapps features in general.

 How does cross-chain smart contract work?